DeltaSignum/Dynamic-Zero/docs/theory.md

 ---

-**Array topology note:** Early experiments indicate that DZ modules may interact when connected in series.
-The resulting behaviour suggests that electrical connection topology can influence interaction between individual modules.
-The effect has not yet been systematically characterised.

----

 ## Key Experimental Observations

 - **Subharmonic Generation:** Strong, coherent subharmonic tracking observed under specific drive conditions.
 Subharmonics track proportionally as input frequency changes — structured, not chaotic — consistent with a nonlinear system with memory.